MiFi Mobile Hotspot Technology - Without a Contract!

 amazing innovation

-that is often referred to as a mobile hotspot, and hopefully the
+that is often referred to as a mobile hotspot, and I'm confident that

 discussion below will answer all of your questions!
 I think